elee-tudublin/2023_sswd_8.1_ReviewExercise/readme.md

 ### 2.1.
 Setup

-Create a new Supabase Application, following the lab examples.
+Create a new Supabase Application, **if unsure follow the example lin lab 3**.
 The application should connect to Supabase and use environment variables for secrets and other variables.

 ### 2.2.
 API routes